Keyboard shortcuts

 Scope Options

-Both sah init and avp init support different scopes:
+sah init supports different scopes:

 ScopeFileUse Case